Quantum Trajectory Analysis of the Two-Mode Three-Level Atom Microlaser: Theory

-The steady state of the microlaser, as implictely mentioned above, doesn't mean that the field inside the cavity of a certain microlaser setup has a fixed radiation intensity (i.e., a definite number of photons) since each atom will induce a change in the field and the field decay between two atoms induces further changes in the field or the number of photons.
-We are interested in this part to examine the correlation between these fluctuations in the cavity field, or more precisely, fluctuations in the number of photons inside the cavity represented by the second order correlation function \(g^{(2)}(\tau )\).
-Measurement of the correlation function of the cavity field may provide a direct evidence of the quantized nature of light by detecting distinct correlation effects of the quantum field such as photon anti-bunching.
-The second order correlation function of the quantized field inside the cavity, \(g^{(2)} (\tau )\), is proportional to the probability of finding a pair of photons inside the cavity separated by a time \(\tau\) \cite{Car}, regardless of what happens to the photon number during this time interval and is defined by:
+The steady state of the microlaser, as implied above, does not mean that the field inside the cavity of a certain microlaser setup has a constant radiation intensity since each atom will induce a change in the field, and the field decay between two atoms induces further changes.
+In this part, we examine the correlation between these fluctuations in the cavity field, or more precisely, fluctuations in the number of photons inside the cavity represented by the second-order correlation function \(g^{(2)}(\tau )\).
+Measurement of the correlation function of the cavity field may provide direct evidence of the quantized nature of light by detecting distinct correlation effects of the quantum field such as photon anti-bunching \cite{loudon}.
+The second-order correlation function of the quantized field inside the cavity, \(g^{(2)} (\tau )\), is proportional to the probability of finding a pair of photons inside the cavity at steady state separated by a time \(\tau\) \cite{Car}, regardless of what happens to the photon number during this time interval, and is defined as:

-The correlation function of a micromaser cavity field can be calculated analytically as shown by Quang \cite{Quang} by starting with a density matrix \(\tilde \rho (0)\), conditioned on the act of detecting and annihilating a photon from the cavity field.
+The correlation function of a micromaser cavity field can be calculated analytically as shown by Quang \cite{Quang} by starting with a density matrix \(\tilde \rho (0)\), conditioned on the act of detecting and annihilating a photon from the cavity field:

 where $\rho _{ss}$ is the steady state solution of the master equation.
-We evolve this conditional density matrix by the micromaser master equation and the correlation function at time \(\tau\) will be proportional to the mean number of photons inside the cavity at time \(\tau\) as calculated by the evolved conditional density matrix \(\tilde \rho (\tau )\) .
+We evolve this conditional density matrix by the micromaser master equation.
+The correlation function at time \(\tau\) will be proportional to the mean number of photons inside the cavity at time \(\tau\) as calculated by the evolved conditional density matrix \(\tilde \rho (\tau )\):

-To calculate the evolution of the conditional density matrix \(\tilde \rho (\tau )\) , we solve the master equation by 4th order Runge Kutta Method.
 The quantum regression theorem has been used to derive this method.
-The other method to calculate \(g^{(2)} (\tau )\) mimics what is done experimentally and is based on calculating the correlation between the times at which photons leak from the cavity.
-We will use the second method in the next section to calculate \(g^{(2)} (\tau )\) numerically by the Quantum Trajectory Method.
+To calculate the evolution of the conditional density matrix \(\tilde \rho (\tau )\), we solve the master equation by the fourth order Runge Kutta Method.
+The other method of calculating \(g^{(2)} (\tau )\) mimics what is done experimentally and is based on calculating the correlation between the times at which photons leak from the cavity \cite{aljalal}.
+We will use the second method in the next section to calculate \(g^{(2)} (\tau )\) numerically by the quantum trajectory method.